crn565/crn565/README.md

-*I am an Industrial Technical Engineer in the specialty of Industrial Electronics from the EUTI of Jaén.
-I also have a degree in Computer Systems Engineering from the UNED and finally I've a Master's degree in Computer Engineering from UAL (IOT speciality).*
+*I have a degree in Industrial Engineering from the EUTI in Jaén, specialising in Industrial Electronics.
+I am also a Computer Systems Engineer from the UNED and I have a Masters in Computer Engineering from the UAL (IOT specialisation).

-*I have worked at Telefónica de España for almost 30 years in digital switching systems, digital transmission and energy systems.
-I have also been a network administrator and web developer, PL-SQL (Oracle), Java, ASP, JSP, JS, CSS, etc. I have also worked as a Project Manager at Telefónica de España in document systems based on   Oracle-Intermedia-Text(ORACLE) and Documentum (EMC).*
+*I have worked for Telefónica de España for almost 30 years in digital switching, digital transmission and power systems.
+I have also been a network administrator and web developer, PL-SQL (Oracle), Java, ASP, JSP, JS, CSS, etc. I have also worked as a project manager in Telefónica de España in document systems based on Oracle-Intermedia-Text (ORACLE) and Documentum (EMC).

-*For about 15 years I have been a collaborating professor at the EET (School of Technical Excellence of Telefónica) of Telefónica en Sistemas in the Systems chair in the Innovation part.
-I've also been a beta-tester in the IdeaLab area of Telefonica de España for 20 year or so.*
+*For about 15 years I have been a collaborating professor at the EET (School of Technical Excellence of Telefónica) of Telefónica en Sistemas in the chair of Systems in the part of Innovation.
+I have also been a beta tester at the IdeaLab of Telefónica de España for about 20 years*.
-*I have won two Ideas competitions in Telefónica Spain (Energy Saving and Call Sending Automation).In 2014 I was a finalist in the Big Idea Competition Europe.*
+*I have won two idea competitions at Telefónica de España (energy saving and call forwarding automation) and in 2014 I was a finalist in the Big Idea Competition Europe.

-*I am currently retired, but I have not lost the desire to continue learning, because  because I'm currently a PhD student at the UAL in Industrial Engineering.*
+*I am currently retired, but I have not lost the desire to continue learning, as I am currently a PhD student at the UAL in Industrial Engineering.

-*I have published two books and also numerous articles in both technology and scientific journals.
-I am passionate about technology because I believe it can help humanity improve in many aspects.*
+*I have published two books and numerous articles in technical and scientific journals.
+I am passionate about technology because I believe it can help humanity to improve in many ways.

 *.![](50c8afd1ad130859e167d2cd126994a0.png)*

 ## Publications in scientific journals
-In my studies of  PhD student at the UAL in Industrial Engineering i've published two scientific papers:
+While studying for my PhD in Industrial Engineering at the UAL, I've managed to get two scientific papers published:

 -   C. Rodriguez-Navarro, A. Alcayde, V. Isanbaev, L. Castro-Santos, A. Filgueira-Vizoso, and F. G. Montoya, “DSUALMH- A new high-resolution dataset for NILM,” *Renewable Energy and Power Quality Journal*, vol. 21, no. 1, pp. 238–243, Jul.
 2023, doi: 10.24084/repqj21.286.
 -   C. Rodríguez-Navarro, F. Portillo, F. Martínez, F. Manzano-Agugliaro, and A. Alcayde, “Development and Application of an Open Power Meter Suitable for NILM,” *Inventions*, vol. 9, no. 1, p.
 2, Dec.
 2023, doi: 10.3390/inventions9010002.